Mayank-Prakash-Sharma18/math-english/content/english-beginner/english-introduction/parts-of-speech.md

 Interjections are used more commonly in speech and less in writing.

-In writing they are often followed by an exclamation point.
+In writing they are often followed by an exclamation point (i.e. !).